newrelic/newrelic-integration-e2e-action/README.md

 `scenarios`: Array of scenarios, each one is an independent run for the e2e.
 - `decription` : Description of the scenario.
-- `before` : Array of shell commands that will be executed by the e2e runner before the next steps.
+- `before` : Array of shell commands that will be executed by the e2e runner before the next steps of the scenario.
 (Here is where the docker-compose commands need to be put to setup the environment)
 - `after` : Array of shell commands that will be executed by the e2e runner as the last step of the scenario.
 - `integrations` : Array with the integrations running in this scenario.
   - `name` : Name of the integration under test.